-- 1 Display a video full frame. - 2 Pause the video on the new opening frame. - Press the ® button to start playback videos.
+- 1 Display a video full frame. - 2 Pause the video on the new opening frame. - Press the @ button to start playback videos.
 Press 🖨 to pause. - · Your approximate position in the video can be ascertained from the video progress bar.

-- f 3 Press the m i button, highlight [Trim video], and press $m \odot$.
+- Press 0 or 0 or rotate the command dials to locate the desired frame. - f 3 Press the m i button, highlight [Trim video], and press $m \odot$.